ari-hacks/terraform-study-guide/Sample Questions /Question-Answer.md

 <details>
 <summary>
-You have defined the values for your variables in the file <code>terraform.tfvars</code>, and saved it in the same directory as your Terraform configuration.
+We have defined the values for our variables in the file <code>terraform.tfvars</code>, and saved it in the same directory as our Terraform configuration.
 Which of the following commands will use those values when creating an execution plan?
 </summary>

 - [ ] Incorrect: <code>terraform plan</code>